-$C.V = \frac{\text{Standard Deviation}}{\text{Mean}} \times 100$ Here C.V. is the coefficient of variation.
+$$C.V. = \frac{Standard Deviation}{Mean} \times 100$$

-1. The values of coefficient of variation show the change from the mean values of rainfall.
+Here C.V. is the coefficient of variation.

-- 2. The actual rainfall in some places deviates from 20-50 per cent. - 3.
-A variability of less than 25 per cent exists on the western coasts, Western Ghats, northeastern Peninsula, eastern plains of the Ganga, north eastern India, Uttarakhand and Himachal Pradesh and south-western part of Jammu and Kashmir.
-These areas have an annual rainfall of over 100 cm. - 4.
-A variability of over 50 per cent exists in the western part of Rajasthan, northern part of Jammu and Kashmir and interior parts of the Deccan plateau.
+- 1. The values of coefficient of variation show the change from the mean values of rainfall. - 2.
+The actual rainfall in some places deviates from 20-50 per cent. - 3.
+A variability of less than 25 per cent exists on the western coasts, Western Ghats, northeastern the western part of Rajasthan, northern part of Jammu and Kashmir and interior parts of the Deccan plateau.
 These areas have an annual rainfall of less than 50 cm.